magento/merchdocs/src/marketing/variables-predefined.md

     - To add the variable to an existing template, click the template in the list to open in edit mode.

     - To use the variable in a new template, click <span class="btn">Add New Template</span> and customize the default template code.
-To learn more, see [Message Templates]({% link marketing/email-template-message.md %}).
+See [Message Templates]({% link marketing/email-template-message.md %}).

 1. For a list of the [predefined]({% link marketing/variables-predefined.md %}) variables that can be used with this email template, click <span class="btn">Insert Variable</span>.